pods-finance/documentation/options-amm-overview/optionamm/functions/trade.md

 Note that on the contract level, for each of our 4 trade functions \(`exactAInput / exactAOutput / exactBInput / exactBOutput`\) the functions above are slightly different.
 {% endhint %}

-### 3. Calculate new sigma based on the new unit price
+### 3. Calculate new IV based on the new unit price

-This part of our system is responsible for finding the new sigma \(IV\) based on the new option target price.
+This part of our system is responsible for finding the new IV \(IV\) based on the new option target price.
 It uses a numerical method to do that.
-If you want to deep dive into this topic, you can check our Find the next sigma section.
+If you want to deep dive into this topic, you can check our Find the next IV section.

 ![newIV variable on any of the trade functions at OptionAMMPool](../../../.gitbook/assets/screen-shot-2021-01-13-at-03.09.59.png)